mca91/ITEWR_DC_Course/chapter3.md

 *** =instructions

 - Load the package and the data set
-- Get youself an overview over the data set using the `summary` function.
+- Get yourself an overview over the data set using the `summary` function.
 Hint: Use `?Boston` for detailed info on variables
 - Estimate a simple linear regression model explaining *median house value*, `medv`. by the *percent of household with low socioecononomic status*, `lstat`, and a constant.
 - Inspect the model's summary